 - Name: Please provide the Unique Name

-|Send Files||This will send files from Local Computer to FTP Server.
-Please refer SSIS FTP Task Send Files article to send single file and SSIS FTP Task Send Multiple Files article to send multiple files.|
+|Send Files||It will send files from the Local Computer to FTP Server.
+Please refer to the FTP Task Send Files article to send a single file and the FTP Task Send Multiple Files article to send multiple files.|

-|Receive Files||This will import files from remote directory to local computer.
-Please refer SSIS FTP Task Receive Files article to receive single file and SSIS FTP Task Receive Multiple Files article to receive multiple files.|
+|Receive Files||It imports files from the remote directory to the local computer.
+Please refer to the FTP Task Receive Files to receive a single file and the FTP Task Receive Multiple Files article to receive multiple files.|

-|Create Local Directory||Using this options, We can create the directory (or folder) in the local computer.
-Please refer SSIS FTP Task Create Local Directory article to Create Local Directory.|
+|Create Local Directory||Using this option, we can create the local computer’s directory (or folder).
+Please refer to the FTP Task Create Local Directory article to Create Local Directory.|

-|Create Remote Directory||Using this options, We can create the directory (or folder) in the FTP server.
-Please refer SSIS FTP Task Create Remote Directory article to Create remote Directory.|
+|Create Remote Directory||Using this option, we can create the directory (or folder) in the FTP server.
+Please refer to the FTP Task Create Remote Directory to Create a remote Directory.|

-|Remove Local Directory||Using this options, We can remove the directory (or folder) in local computer.
-Please refer SSIS FTP Task Delete Local Directory article to delete Local Directory.|
+|Remove Local Directory||It removes the directory (or folder) on the local computer.
+Please refer to the FTP Task Delete Local Directory to delete the Local Directory.|

-|Remove Remote Directory||Use this option to delete the directory (or folder) in the local computer.
-Please refer SSIS FTP Task Delete Remote Directory article to delete remote Directory.|
+|Remove Remote Directory||Use this option to delete the directory in the remote FTP Server.
+Please refer to the Delete Remote Directory to delete the remote Directory.|

-|Delete Local Files||This will delete files on the local computer.
-Please refer SSIS FTP Task Delete Local Files article to delete files from our local file system.|
+|Delete Local Files||It will delete files on the local computer.
+Please refer to the Delete Local Files article to delete files from the local file system.|

-|Delete Remote Files||This will delete files on the FTP Server.
-Please refer SSIS FTP Task Delete Remote Files article to delete files from FTP Server.|
+|Delete Remote Files||It deletes files on the FTP Server.
+Please refer to the Delete Remote Files article to delete files from the Server.|

 SSIS FTP Task Local Parameters